damik3/nns-and-clustering-methods/README.md

     ```

-#### Question B
+#### Part B
-For this question we only tested the architectures from question 1 that produced good results.
+For this part we only tested the architectures from part 1 that produced good results.
 Most of the times (but not always), the NeuralNet method did better than LSH.
 They did about the same time, but NeuralNet had an overall better approximation factor.
-It obviously depends on the Architecture and hyperparameters of question 1, but we showed that it can perform better than LSH when tuned appropriately.
+It obviously depends on the Architecture and hyperparameters of part 1, but we showed that it can perform better than LSH when tuned appropriately.

-Our `search` executable for this question, prints each query, and for each query the Brute Force, LSH and NeuralNet closet neighbor if you want to check the results with your own eyes.
+Our `search` executable for this part, prints each query, and for each query the Brute Force, LSH and NeuralNet closet neighbor if you want to check the results with your own eyes.

   * For Arch 1, LSH and NeuralNet were about the same.
 We got:
     ```